Diamonds in the Ruff

 Olivia cannot live with kids under 15 years old.
 Visiting children are okay with close supervision.
-With training and proper socialization, she may be able to live with younger children in the future.
+With training and proper socialization, she may be able to live with younger children in the near future.

 Olivia's cannot live in an apartment style home.
 She would be too overstimulated from the noise, along with feeling cooped up.